MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/predict-subscription-churn.md

 1. Select **Add data** for **Subscription history** and choose the entity that provides the subscription history information as described in the [prerequisites](#prerequisites).
 1. If the fields below aren't populated, configure the relationship from your subscription history entity to the Customer entity.
     1. Select the **Subscription history entity**.
-    1. Select the **Field** that identifies the customer in the subscription history entity, which is related to the primary customer ID of your Customer entity.
+    1. Select the **Field** that identifies the customer in the subscription history entity.
+It needs to relate to the primary customer ID of your Customer entity.
     1. Select the **Customer entity** that matches your primary customer entity.
     1. Enter a name that describes the relationship.
        > [!div class="mx-imgBorder"]